 In the past sometimes German lawyers have contemplated whether certain provisions of the FIDIC conditions are unfair, unreasonable or even totally void pursuant to Paragraph 307 German Civil Code (abbreviated: BGB).
 Under this statutory law standard business terms are deemed to be invalid or void if they put the other party to the contract in an unreasonably disadvantageous position, are drafted to the sole advantage of the drafter, are grossly one-sided or are totally unclear or incomprehensible.
 However, care must be taken in order to avoid premature conclusions.

 Obviously, the goal of this German statutory law is not only consumer protection.
 It also applies to commercial contracts between merchants and thus to most cases that are governed by the FIDIC formulas, that by the way are not accepted as international trade customs or usage of the industry (lex mercatoria).
 German lawyers have challenged the FIDIC Silver Book (1999) in particular.
 Though it has to be admitted that the risk allocation policy of the Silver Book is very favourable for the employer and that the Contractor assumes a lot of additional risks, one should also consider that the Silver Book has been drafted for very special purposes requiring strict compliance in respect to price and time arrangements.

-Contrary to this criticism of the Silver Book, the Red Book and the Yellow Book are considered to be fair and balanced contract forms on the continent.
-They are even recommended by major public financing institutions like the German KfW banking group or its Japanese homolgue JICA.
+Contrary to above criticism of the Silver Book, the FIDIC Red Book and the FIDIC Yellow Book are considered to be fair and balanced contract forms on the continent.
+They are even recommended by major public financing institutions like the German KfW banking group or its Japanese homologue, JICA.
 Since 2010 a harmonised version of the FIDIC Red Book was available for use for projects financed by multilateral development banks.
 This practice has come to an end upon the launch of the second edition of the FIDIC Rainbow Edition in 2017.
 The new World Bank Standard Bidding Documents 2020 refer already to this second edition and include detailed bank based Particular Conditions.

 However, in spite of this good reputation especially Germans and other civil law practitioners should be aware of common pit falls.